 - 2 cups flour

 - ½ cup sourdough starter

 - 1 cup milk kefir, buttermilk, or milk

 - ¾ teaspoon salt

 - 2 large eggs, beaten

-- 7 to 12 hours before you wish to bake the muffins combine the flour, starter, and milk until just combined.
-Cover and leave in a warm place to ferment for 7 to 12 hours.
+- Combine the flour, starter, and milk until just combined.
+Cover and leave in a warm place to ferment for 7-12 hours.

-- Begin to mix in leavening agents while pouring in 1/3 of liquid mixture and dried fruit or nuts, if using.
-Repeat with other 2/3 of mixture, beating well to combine.
-The dough may be a bit stretchier than you are used to with a quick bread dough because of the fermentation process.
+- Slowly mix in leavening agents while pouring in ⅓ of the egg mixture and dried fruit or nuts, if using.
+Repeat with the remaining mixture, beating well to combine.
+The dough may be a bit stretchier than usual with a quick-bread dough.

 - Serve with butter, honey, or jam.